Knights of the Round Table: Lucan

-Lucan the Butler (Lucanere de Buttelere, Lucan[s] li Bouteillier, Lucant le Boutellier, Lucas the Botiller, Lucanus, etc.) is a servant of King Arthur, the son of Duke Corneus, a brother of Bedivere, and a cousin of Griflet.
-His earliest mention is in Erec and Enide and he is also known in English translations as Lucan the Wine Steward.
-He and his relatives are among King Arthur's earliest allies in the war against the rebel kings and then remain loyal to Arthur throughout his life.
-Lucan takes on the post of royal butler, a significant position in charge of the royal household.
-As such he is in charge of the royal court, along with Bedivere the Marshal and Kay the Seneschal.
+Lucan the Butler (Lucanere de Buttelere, Lucan[s] li Bouteillier, Lucant le Boutellier, Lucas the Botiller, Lucanus, etc.), also known in English translations as Lucan the Wine Steward, is a personal servant and court official of King Arthur whose earliest mention is found in Erec and Enide.
+He and his relatives, in particular his brother Bedivere and cousin Griflet, are among Arthur's earliest allies in the war against the rebel kings and then remain loyal to him throughout his life.
+In most accounts of Arthur's death in the romance literature, from the Lancelot-Grail cycle to Le Morte d'Arthur (where his father is named as Duke Corneus), Lucan is one of the last knights at the king's side at the Battle of Camlann and is usually the last of them to die.

 Lucan fights for Arthur's right to the throne at the Battle of Bedegraine and against subsequent rebellions.
+He then takes on the post of butler, a significant position in charge of the royal household, alongside Bedivere the marshal and Kay the seneschal.
 He is also known to always attend the royal tournaments.
-In most accounts of Arthur's death in the romance literature, from the Lancelot-Grail cycle to Le Morte d'Arthur, Lucan is one of the last knights at the king's side at the Battle of Camlann and is usually the last of them to die.
-Lucan remained loyal to King Arthur throughout the schism with Lancelot, and on occasion acted as a negotiator between them.
-Similarly, he stayed by the monarch's side during Mordred's rebellion and tried to dissuade Arthur from his final attack on his son/nephew, but was unsuccessful and the king became fatally wounded.
-Worried about looters roaming the battlefield, Lucan and Bedivere attempt to move the dying Arthur into a nearby chapel for safety, but the strain is too much for Lucan and his old wound bursts open, spilling out his bowels; he succumbs to his own wounds just before the king returns Excalibur to the Lady of the Lake and sails off for Avalon.
+Lucan remains with Arthur throughout the schism with Lancelot, and on occasion acts as a negotiator between them.
+Similarly, he stays by the monarch's side during Mordred's rebellion and tries to dissuade Arthur from his final attack on his son/nephew, but is unsuccessful and the king becomes fatally wounded.
+Worried about looters roaming the battlefield, Lucan and either Griflet or Bedivere attempt to move the dying Arthur into a nearby chapel for safety, but the strain is too much for Lucan and his old wound bursts open, spilling out his bowels and killing him just before the king returns Excalibur to the Lady of the Lake.

 Though the knight whom Arthur asks to cast the sword into the lake is usually Griflet (Vulgate Mort Artu) or Bedivere (Le Morte d'Arthur, the Alliterative Morte Arthure, the Stanzaic Morte Arthur), the 16th-century English ballad King Arthur's Death ascribes this duty to Lucan.
-A character named Lucan appears in the 2004 film King Arthur.
-Played by Johnny Brennan, he is a young boy found and cared for by Arthur's warrior Dagonet.
+A character named Lucan appears in the 2004 film King Arthur where, played by Johnny Brennan, he is a young boy found and cared for by Arthur's warrior Dagonet.